Quickboat

 The Quickboat is a folding boat, based on the flat-out-boat geometry.
 It is constructed using composites with high density foam cores.

 The first boats were due for release to the public in mid-2013.
 Before release, the Quickboat was expected to weigh around 50 kg, seat four people, and to have a capacity for up to a 9.8 hp engine providing it with top speeds in excess of 20 knots.

 In November 2012, Quickboats launched a crowd-funding campaign on Indiegogo, and within 26 hours had already reached their goal.
 By the end of the campaign, the company had secured over $65,000 in funding with investors from 44 different countries.

 In 2012 Quickboat Holdings Ltd acquired all of the initial technology for Quickboats from Quickstep Holdings Ltd, a public aerospace company specializing in advanced composite manufacturing and technology development.

+The simple five-piece click together assembly process and one minute assembly time is intended to do more than just please recreational boaters.
+The company is in engaged in talks with aid organizations and government agencies to use the boats in "first response" rescue efforts in floods and other disasters.
+However, its creators say it is only suitable for use in bays, rivers or lakes and not for ocean travel, channel crossings or commercial fishing.